silas/rock/docs/rock/index.md

 ## Configuration

-rock uses as series of configuration files to get the environment into a state where applications can run.
+rock uses a series of configuration files to get the environment into a state where applications can run.
 It also defines defaults for things like builds and tests.